dl-2026/dl-2026.github.io/_pages/papers.md

 -------------------

 <h2>Submissions</h2>
-The DL reviewing process follows a single-blind model, meaning that reviewers will see the authors’ names.
-Therefore, please include author names in your submitted files.
-However, if you prefer to remain anonymous, we offer an anonymous (i.e. double-blind) submission option.
+Traditionally, the DL review process follows a single-blind model, where reviewers can see the authors’ names.
+Therefore, for standard submissions, please include author names in your submitted files.
+However, if you have a specific reason to remain anonymous, you may opt for the anonymous (i.e., double-blind) submission option instead.
+The new submission platform---HotCRP---supports both options, allowing authors to select their preferred review model during the submission process (see <a href="/assets/images/hotcrp.png">screenshot</a> for reference).

 <h4>Submission Categories</h4>
 Submissions within the scope of the workshop are invited in one of the following formats:
 - Regular Papers: Up to 11 pages (excluding references)
 - Extended Abstracts: 2 to 4 pages (excluding references).

-All submissions must follow the CEURART formatting style using our DL-specific template <b>TBD</b> and submitted through <a href="https://submissions.floc26.org/dl/">HotCRP for DL 2026</a> (NEW!).
+All submissions must follow the CEURART formatting style using our DL-specific template <b>TBD</b> and submitted through <a href="https://submissions.floc26.org/dl/">HotCRP for DL 2026</a>.

 <b>Regular Papers</b>
 - Must provide substantial contributions that can be cited in other publications.